How Do Dogs Taste?

 “They’ll pretty much eat as much as you give them.”
 Her advice: no table scraps.

-Even worse, a dog that has been fed a regular diet of people food may be in big trouble if it becomes sick and completely disinterested in food.
+Even worse, a dog fed a regular diet of people food may be in big trouble if it becomes sick and completely disinterested in food.
 “At the hospital,” explains Joyce, “we can often tempt a dog that’s lost its appetite with people food — but only if the dog has not eaten that as a regular part of its diet.
 Otherwise, it’s not as appealing.”

 Feed Your Dog A On Schedule